 Geochronology involves understanding time in relation to geological events and processes, examining rocks, minerals, fossils, and sediments.
 Absolute age determination is performed by radiogenic isotope dating methods.
 Relative age determinations involve paleomagnetism, stable isotope ratio calculations, as well as bio- or paleo-stratigraphy.

-The past climate helps us understand climate change and how it can affect us today.
-Isotopic analysis of ice cores and biogenic carbonates can be linked to temperature and global sea level variations.
-Also, clumped-isotope thermometry is attracting growing interest as a very powerful tool for paleotemperature reconstructions.
-Read more about how gas IRMS technology is supporting climate research.
+The past climate helps us to understand climate change and how it can affect us today.
+Isotopic analysis of ice cores and biogenic carbonates can be linked to past temperatures and global sea level variations.
+Also, clumped-isotope thermometry attracts growing interest as a very powerful tool for paleotemperature reconstructions.

-How was our planet formed and how did it evolve through time?
-What do we know about the formation of the solar system?
-What about the other planets around us?
-The natural variations in the relative abundances of isotopes of various elements can be used as tools to explain the mechanisms behind geological systems on Earth and in the cosmos.
-These provide insights into a variety of processes, like the evolution of the Earth surface, the evolution of the ocean chemistry and Earth climate, weathering processes on Earth, and many more.
+Natural variations in the relative abundances of isotopes and elements are used as tools to explain the mechanisms behind geological systems on Earth and in the cosmos.
+These provide insights into a variety of processes, like the evolution of the Earth's surface over time, its deeper geochemical reservoirs, the evolution of the ocean chemistry, and Earth's climate.

-Isotopic signatures in a wide variety of complex organic compounds can reveal unique insights in biological and biogeochemical process.
-This is true as chemical and physical processes lead to changes in the natural isotope composition of organic compounds.
-The isotopes 13C, 18O, 15N and 2H provide scientists with a wealth of information on the origin of compounds, pathways of metabolism, synthesis and diagenesis as well as conditions of formation, and more.
+Isotopic signatures in a wide variety of complex organic compounds reveal unique insights in biological and biogeochemical processes.
+This is true as chemical, physical, and geological processes lead to changes in the natural isotope composition of organic compounds.